ZhgChg.Li

-The APP uses HTTPS for transmission, but the data was still stolen.
+The APP uses HTTPS for transmission, but data is still stolen.

 Introduction

-Recently, we just held an internal CTF competition at the company.
-While brainstorming for topics, I recalled a project from my university days when I was working on backend (PHP) development.
-It was a point collection APP with a task list, and upon completing the trigger conditions, it would call an API to earn points.
-The boss thought that calling the API with HTTPS encrypted transmission was very secure — until I demonstrated a Man-in-the-middle attack, directly sniffing the transmission data and forging API calls to earn points…
+A while ago, we just held an internal CTF competition at the company.
+When brainstorming challenges, I recalled a project I worked on during college as a backend (PHP) developer— a points-collecting app.
+It basically had a task list, and when a trigger condition was met, it would call an API to earn points.
+The boss thought that since the API call was transmitted over HTTPS, it was very secure—until I showed him a man-in-the-middle attack, directly sniffing the transmitted data and forging API calls to get points….

-In recent years, with the rise of big data, web crawlers are everywhere; the battle between crawlers and anti-crawlers is becoming increasingly intense, with various tricks being used.
-It’s a constant game of cat and mouse!
+With the rise of big data in recent years, web crawlers have become widespread; the battle between crawling and anti-crawling has intensified, with numerous tricks used on both sides.
+It’s truly a game of cat and mouse!

-Since I didn’t know how to incorporate this topic into the CTF competition, I decided to write a separate article as a record.
-This article is just to give a basic concept — HTTPS can be decrypted through certificate replacement and how to enhance security to prevent it.
-The actual network theory is not my strong suit and has been forgotten, so if you already have a concept of this, you don’t need to spend time reading this article, or just scroll to the bottom to see how to protect your APP!
+Because I didn’t know how to include this topic in a CTF competition, I decided to write a separate article as a record.
+This is just a basic concept — HTTPS can be decrypted by certificate replacement during transmission, and how to enhance security to prevent it.
+Network theory is not my strong suit, so I’ve left that to the experts.
+If you’re already familiar with this topic, you don’t need to spend time reading this article; just skip to the end to see how apps should protect themselves!

 Practical Operation